Programs & Services

 Connecting Schools With WUSTL

-K-12 Connections brings WUSTL faculty, students and staff concerned about urban education together with St. Louis schools, coordinating contributions of time and expertise with stated school needs.
+K-12 Connections and Faculty Fellows brings WUSTL faculty, students and staff concerned about urban education together with St. Louis schools, coordinating contributions of time and expertise with stated school needs.

 Teachers are inspired with cutting-edge knowledge by participating in WUSTL professional development programs and customized services through the Institute for School Partnership.